axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 ): (Option<TreasuryCapReclaimer<T>>, Option<Channel>)
 ```

-For MINT_BURN type token managers, this function:
+This is particularly important for MINT_BURN type token managers, where the workflow for `give_unlinked_coin` is:

-1. Creates a new distributor Channel
+1. ITS creates a new `Channel`
-2. Adds it as the distributor for the coin
+2. ITS adds the newly created `Channel` as distributor for the coin
-3. Returns the Channel to the caller, giving them minting privileges
+3. `give_unlinked_coin` returns the `Channel` to the caller, giving them distributor privileges.
 This ensures that the deployer on the destination chain receives appropriate control over the linked token once the linking is complete.